rparkins999/CalendarTrigger/README.md

 This is needed to enable CalendarTrigger to avoid muting the audio during a call: if this permission is denied and an event calls for the audio to be muted, it may mute the audio even if a call is in progress.
 If it notices that this permission was previously granted but has been removed, it will display a notification (only once each time the permission state changes).

 REQUEST_IGNORE_BATTERY_OPTIMIZATIONS
 This is needed to prevent Android from shutting down CalendarTrigger's background server.
-In some versions of Android, you need to explicitly whitelist CalendarTrigger somewhere in the settings page (unfortunately different versions do this in different places) in order to protect it from battery optimisation: other versions will ask you before applying battery optimisation to an application.
-If CalendarTrigger's background server is shut down unexpectedly, it may fail to respond correctly to the start or the end of an event.
+In some versions of Android, you need to explicitly whitelist CalendarTrigger somewhere in the settings page (unfortunately different versions do this in different places) in order to protect it from battery optimisation: other versions will ask you before applying battery optimisation to an application or permitting an application to have this permission.
+If this permission is denied and CalendarTrigger's background server is shut down unexpectedly, it may fail to respond correctly to the start or the end of an event.

 WAKE_LOCK
 This is needed to enable CalendarTrigger to stay awake while waiting for certain sensors to initialise: currently this permission is always granted.
 If some future Android version allows it to be denied, it may crash or otherwise not work properly.